Galileo (Star Trek): Restoration

 Schneider said that "The Galileo is important because it's really the biggest surviving movie or TV set of the modern era.
 Describing the fictional spacecraft as "the precursor to the space shuttle Enterprise", he added that "it was important to preserve it because it is a piece of not just TV history, but our space program's history."

 Schneider discussed the restoration effort with fans of the series online and managed to contact Winfield, who suggested that a boat restorer might be the most appropriate craftsman to restore Galileo.
 The restoration efforts were conducted by Master Shipwrights in Atlantic Highlands, New Jersey, with more than 2,000 man hours put into the reconstruction.
 The funding for this came from Schneider, as he was concerned that use a crowdfunding model would slow down work.
 The intention was not only to restore the exterior of the prop, but to improve it structurally in order to ensure that it would not be damaged by being moved around.
 However, the rebuild was not without incident.
 Four days after the prop arrived in New Jersey, Hurricane Sandy hit the area.
 The shop flooded, destroying both the electrics and all of the tools.
 The restored Galileo was unveiled at Master Shipwrights on June 22, 2013.

-Following this, Schneider contacted more than twelve air and space museums to find a good fit for Galileo, as he wanted it to be on display.
+Following the unveiling, Schneider contacted more than twelve air and space museums to find a good fit for Galileo, as he wanted it to be on display.
 He eventually settled with NASA's Space Center Houston, part of the Johnson Space Center, where it was unveiled on July 31, 2013.
 Attendees at the event included Don Marshall, who portrayed Lt.
 Boma in "The Galileo Seven", along with Robert Picardo from Star Trek: Voyager, Tracy Scoggins from Babylon 5 and Gil Gerard of Buck Rogers in the 25th Century.
-It went on permanent display within the Zero-G Diner at the Center as part of an exhibition to show how science fiction has influenced real-world space exploration.
-It has since been loaned to the Intrepid Sea, Air & Space Museum in New York City, where it was placed on display alongside the Space Shuttle Enterprise.
+It went on permanent display within the Zero-G Diner at the center as part of an exhibition to show how science fiction has influenced real-world space exploration.
+As of 2016, Galileo had been loaned to the Intrepid Museum in New York City, where it was placed on display alongside the Space Shuttle Enterprise.

+On November 4, 2022, the Star Trek Original Series Set Tour – a fan-created museum attraction in Ticonderoga, New York, featuring costumes and props used in the show as well as full-size recreations of Enterprise interior sets – announced that they would be displaying the Galileo on a long-term basis.